esilberman/game-builder-hackathon/README.md

-# 🕹️ AI Game Builder - Hackathon
+# 🕹️ AI Game Builder
 What if making games could be as fun and easy as playing games?

 ## 💻 To run the app